 Qsource began operating as a Medicare Peer Review Organization in 1973 for the State of Tennessee.
 We have since continuously adapted to the changing healthcare industry to successfully serve the state’s more than 2.3 million citizens who have Medicare and/or Medicaid.
 Based in our Memphis headquarters, with an office in Nashville and associates in communities throughout the state, Qsource supports several ongoing initiatives and can readily respond to stakeholder needs.

-As the hub for the five-state atom Alliance Quality Innovation Network-Quality Improvement Organization (QIN-QIO), Qsource administers the contract and serves Medicare patients in Tennessee.
+As the Quality Innovation Network-Quality Improvement Organization (QIN-QIO), Qsource administers the contract and serves Medicare patients in Indiana.
 We promote and support strategic, data-driven quality initiatives that improve health outcomes and lower costs.
 Our staff convenes provider-patient communities in learning and action networks (LANs) and activities such as technical assistance, diabetes self-management education (DSME), a patient advisory council and quality measure reporting.

 Through our External Quality Review Organization (EQRO) division, Qsource evaluates the quality, timeliness and accessibility of services provided to those receiving managed care through the Medicaid and Children’s Health Insurance Programs (CHIP), and Dual-Eligible Special Needs Plans (D-SNPs).
 We provide program evaluations and on-request surveying, data validation and quality measure reporting.